turingschool/career-development-curriculum-site/module_two/m2_resume_rubric.md

     * BE: Ruby, Rails, SQL, ActiveRecord
     * FE: JavaScript, CSS, HTML
     * Both: TDD (Mocha/Chai), Git, GitHub, Agile practices
-* Projects section is built out and includes at least 2 projects
+* Projects section is built out and includes at least 2 projects; language may be more of a placeholder but still has space for all details.
+Links to project repos are included.
 * Experience section highlights transferable skills
 * Education section includes Turing (experience section only includes Turing if no other professional experience)
 * If a summary is used, it’s concise (3 sentences max), provides info on background tied to new career